rems-project/cn-tutorial/docs/getting-started/tutorials/pointers.md

 --8<--
 ```

-_In-place double._ Give a specification for the function `inplace_double`, which takes an `unsigned` pointer `p` and doubles the pointee value: specify the precondition needed to guarantee safe execution and a postcondition that captures the function’s behaviour.
+_In-place double._ Give a specification for the function `inplace_double`, which takes an `unsigned int` pointer `p` and doubles the pointee value: specify the precondition needed to guarantee safe execution and a postcondition that captures the function’s behaviour.

 ```c title="exercises/slf3_basic_inplace_double.c"
 --8<--